3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >[!TIP]
 > BE SURE TO USE THIS WHEN SETTING UP!
 It's your onboard helper tool!
->This sytem will help you see whats been done, what needs doing & what is not correctly set yet!
+>This system will help you see whats been done, what needs doing & what is not correctly set yet!

 <br>